jest-community/jest-runner-tsd/README.md

 - `tsd-lite` has no additional [rules](https://github.com/SamVerschueren/tsd/issues/32) or checks;
 - `jest.config` is used to discover test files;
-- and `tsconfig.json` provides configuration for TS compiler.
-For details see [Configuration](#configuration) section.
+- `tsconfig.json` provides configuration for TS compiler.
+For details see [Configuration](#configuration) section;
+- the type assertions must be imported from `tsd-lite` package.

 ## Install